-The guardian responds in favor of the termination of psychological parental rights, arguing that petitioner had no contact with the child for eight months, after the biological mother regained custody in Florida and immediately moved to West Virginia.
-During that time, the guardian argues that petitioner did nothing to regain custody of J.K. or maintain contact with J.K.
-The guardian notes that the burden was upon petitioner to prove that she was a psychological parent to J.K., and she failed to do so throughout the proceedings.
-Additionally, the guardian notes that petitioner had separated from her husband and that neither offered testimony regarding how they would care for the child or what the custody agreement would be, as both continued to seek custody.
+The guardian responds in favor of the termination of psychological parental rights, arguing that petitioner had no contact with the child for eight months after the biological mother regained custody in Florida and immediately moved to West Virginia.
+The guardian argues that during that time petitioner did nothing to regain custody of J.K. or maintain contact with J.K.
+The guardian notes that the burden was upon petitioner to prove that he was a psychological parent to J.K., and he failed to do so throughout the proceedings.
+Additionally, the guardian notes that petitioner had separated from his wife and that neither offered testimony regarding how they would care for the child or what the custody agreement would be, as both continued to seek custody.